Solau92/DevJava-Projet-6-Pay_My_Buddy_App/ReadMe.md

 ## - **Testing**

 The app has unit tests and integration tests written. </br>
+Before running the tests, complete the fields "*spring.datasource.username*" and "*spring.datasource.password*" in the file "*application-test.properties*" which is in the directory named "*resources*".
 To run the tests from maven, go to the folder that contains the pom.xml file and execute the following command : *mvn test*. </br>
-To get both Surefire Report and Jacoco Report in Maven Site, you can execute the command mvn site and open the file « *index.html* » in the folder « *./target/site* ». </br>
+To get both Surefire Report and Jacoco Report in Maven Site, you can execute the command mvn site and open the file "*index.html*" in the folder "*./target/site*". </br>
-JaCoCo and Surefire reports are in the section « *Project Reports* ».
+JaCoCo and Surefire reports are in the section "*Project Reports*".